GorillaApp/gorilla/README.markdown

 either enter the contents of a GenBank/ApE file in a text box, or you can specify the URL of a GenBank/ApE file that can be loaded.

+The following file can be used in the URL field for quick testing:

+...
+public/test1.ape
+...

 # Testing
 To run the testing suite simply run